casdoor/casdoor-website/docs/provider/overview.md

 - **OAuth providers**

   Casdoor allows users to sign in through other OAuth applications.
-You can add GitHub, Google, QQ and many other OAuth applications to Casdoor, for more details, please see [OAuth](/docs/provider/oauth/overview).
+You can add GitHub, Google, QQ and many other OAuth applications to Casdoor.
+For more details, please see [OAuth](/docs/provider/oauth/overview).
 - **SMS Providers**

   Casdoor sends SMS to users when they want to verify their phone numbers.
 SMS providers are used to send SMS in Casdoor.